Welcome To Facebook – A Daily Guide to Using Facebook For UK Business

 Learn what works and try it out on your Page – Facebook Insights is a great way to monitor what’s working for you and creating engagement and virality.
 It’s the graph almost in the centre of your dashboard.

-Remember, you cannot promote anything on your Wall that involves liking or sharing either a post or your page – these have to be done through third party apps which appear in the tab images under your cover image.
+Remember, you cannot ask people to promote your business for you by liking, commenting or sharing an image, post or your page in return for a prize – these are competitions or contests and have to be done through third party apps which appear in the tab images under your cover image.

 You should also check out Facebook Groups that are relevant to your niche/interest and make join the conversation there.
 Never try to sell.
 Just answer any questions honestly and grow trust with people.
 When they are ready to buy, they will come to you as someone who has proved their value on the subject within the group.